lifelib-dev/lifelib/lifelib/libraries/economic_curves/smith_wilson/README.md

 The implementation is split in two parts:

 - The available market data and the parameters are used to "calibrate" the algorithm.
 This returns a calibration vector that can be used to interpolate or extrapolate target maturities.
 This is done by calibrating the kernel functions.
-Look at the function `SWCalibrate()`.
+Look at the function {func}`~smith_wilson_funcs.SWCalibrate()`.
 - The yields for ZCB with targeted maturities are Interpolated/extrapolated.
-Look at the function `SWExtrapolate()`.
+Look at the function {func}`~smith_wilson_funcs.SWExtrapolate()`.

 The syntax in the functions tries to be consistent with EIOPA technical specifications.